bruceravel/home/MemoriesOfJoel.md

 tuckering myself out paddling back to the top.
 At the end of our stay at that wave train, I was a better surfer (Thanks Joel!).
-As we were paddling away, he explained to me that none of his class 5 paddling buddies like paddling the sky as it is a fairly easy river and since they had all been on it countless times before.
+As we were paddling away, he explained to me that none of his class 5 paddling buddies like paddling the Sky as it is a fairly easy river and since they had all been on it countless times before.
 "I like the Sky," he told me, "it's fun."